1986 United States Senate election in New Hampshire: Campaign

 In the lead-up to the 1986 election, few prominent Democratic candidates were interested in running against Rudman, who was perceived as popular and likely to win re-election.
-Many of the most prominent Democrats in state, including former U.S. Senator John A. Durkin, whom Rudman had defeated in 1980 United States Senate election in New Hampshire; former Congressman Norman D'Amours; former State House Minority Leader Chris Spirou; State Representative Wayne King; and State Democratic Party Chair George Bruno, all declined to run.
+Many of the most prominent Democrats in state, including former U.S. Senator John A. Durkin, whom Rudman had defeated in 1980 United States Senate election in New Hampshire; former U.S. Representative Norman D'Amours, who lost to Gordon Humphrey for the state's other seat 2 years earlier; former State House Minority Leader Chris Spirou; State Representative Wayne King; and State Democratic Party Chair George Bruno, all declined to run.
 However, when Robert Patton, a golf club maker and adherent of the LaRouche movement, announced his candidacy, the state party moved to recruit a credible candidate to prevent "embarrassment."
 Former Massachusetts Governor Endicott Peabody, who moved to the state in the early 1980s and practiced law in Nashua, was recruited to run, and ultimately declared his candidacy on May 14, 1986.
-Robert Dupay, a former Nashua Alderman who had previously run for Governor, Executive Council, and Congress, also joined the primary, saying, "The main thing is to go after the LaRouche guy, that's my No. 1 responsibility."
+Robert Dupay, a former Nashua alderman who had previously run for governor, Executive Council, and Congress, also joined the primary, saying, "The main thing is to go after the LaRouche guy, that's my No. 1 responsibility."